morteza-fsh/puppeteer-full-page-screenshot/readme.md

 ## Options

+Beside below options, [all Puppeteers page screenshot options](https://pptr.dev/#?product=Puppeteer&version=v10.1.0&show=api-pagescreenshotoptions) are supported.

 -  `delay` - Specifies the delay between each internal screenshot in milliseconds.
 -  `path` - The file path to save the image to.